- Adjusting the brightness of your computer is not working in Windows 10 if there is an issue with the display driver.

 While updating Windows will work to install the latest drivers that could be pending on the updates tray, there are other solutions you can try that are listed below.

-You can apply the below solutions for any type of laptop, such as Asus VivoBook, HP, or Dell when the brightness is not working.
+- Laptop brightness is not working (You can apply the below solutions for any type of laptop, such as Asus VivoBook/ZenBook, HP, Lenovo or Dell when the brightness is not working.
+However, keep in mind that every model of laptop is different.)

 1. Update the display adapter drivers